djey47/cool-updown-legacy/README.md

 ### Steps
 - Clone this repository with git or extract source archive to a directory
-- Head to directory then type `npm install` or `yarn`, according to your preferences.
+- Head to directory then type `npm install` or `yarn`, according to your preferences; a 'ready to start' bundle will be generated automatically.

 ## Configure
 Default configuration is given as example in `config/default.json` file.